betrusted-io/xous-core/kernel/README.md

 ## Building

-To build the kernel, you will need a riscv32 target for Rust.
-Possible targets include `riscv32i-unknown-none-elf`, `riscv32imac-unknown-none-elf`, or `riscv32imac-unknown-xous-elf`.

 1. Decide what target you want.
-For simple, embedded systems this could be `riscv32i-unknown-none-elf`, and for more complex systems with compressed instructions you could use `riscv32imac-unknown-none-elf`.
+This can be either RISC-V or ARMv7-A.
 2. Get Rust.
 Go to https://rustup.rs/ and follow its instructions.
 3. Install the proper toolchain: `rustup target add ${target_arch}`
 4. Build the kernel: `cargo build --release --target ${target_arch}`

+### RISC-V

+To build the kernel, you will need a riscv32 target for Rust.
+Possible targets include `riscv32i-unknown-none-elf`, `riscv32imac-unknown-none-elf`, or `riscv32imac-unknown-xous-elf`.

+For simple, embedded systems `riscv32i-unknown-none-elf` could be used and for more complex systems with compressed instructions you could use `riscv32imac-unknown-none-elf`.

+## ARMv7-A

+To build for ARMv7-A targets tou will need the `armv7a-none-eabi` target for Rust.

 ## Using